 Disaster Area Extensions

 Taxpayers in federally declared disaster areas may be eligible for extended deadlines.
-If your area has been affected by a natural disaster, check with the IRS to see if you qualify for additional time to file and pay taxes.
+If your location has been affected by a natural disaster, check with the IRS to see if you qualify for additional time to file and pay taxes.
 If you need detailed information regarding disaster areas and the filing extension dates, visit the Internal Revenue Service website today.

 Final Thoughts

-By planning ahead + meeting these deadlines, you can ensure compliance and keep your finances in excellent standing.
+By planning ahead and meeting these deadlines, you can ensure compliance and keep your finances in excellent standing.
 If you need help or have questions, it’s always a good idea to speak with a local tax expert.
 Need expert guidance to navigate these deadlines?
 Contact Howard, Howard & Hodges today for personalized tax strategies and peace of mind.